merklejerk/bn-str-256/README.md

 # **bn-str-256**
-A simple, functional library for big number math, with up to 80 digits of precision, suitable for 256-bit/32-byte numbers used in domains like blockchain.
+A simple, functional library for big number math, with up to 120 digits of precision, more than suitable for working with 256-bit/32-byte numbers used in domains like blockchain.

 What sets this apart from other big number libraries is a very simple functional syntax where most operations result in a **decimal